radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 ![image description](images/change-password-option.jpg)

-Enter the new password and confirm the value.
+Enter the new password, confirm the value and click **Apply Password**.
 You can click *Generate* to autogenerate a password as an alternative to entering your own value.
 If you choose to auto-generate a value, remember to click the *Copy to Clipboard* icon to share the new value with your RadiantOne Adminstrator.

 ![image description](images/change-password.jpg)